-The number one reason for teen crashes is driver inexperience – not drinking and driving, speeding, or filling a car with friends . . . although those choices can also be deadly.
-While parents can set rules and enforce laws that prohibit risky behavior, parents must also realize that they are the ones who must give their teenager the time to practice driving skills and become a mature, safe and courteous driver.
+Parents need to set rules and enforce laws that prohibit risky behavior and realize that they are the ones who must give their teenager the time to practice driving skills to become a mature, safe, and courteous driver.

-"Many parents don’t realize it, but the #1 threat to their teen’s safety is driving or riding in a car with a teen driver.
-The fact is, more than 2,400 teens lost their lives in car crashes in 2016.
-That’s six teens a day too many.
+"Many parents don’t realize it, but a major threat to their teen’s safety is driving or riding in a car with a teen driver.
+The fact is, almost 2,400 teens aged 13–19 lost their lives in car crashes in 2019.
+That’s seven teens a day too many.
 The main cause?
 Driver inexperience.
-Teens are more likely than older drivers to underestimate or not be able to recognize dangerous situations.
-Teens are also more likely than adults to make critical decision errors that can lead to serious crashes."
+One of the most important safety features for your teen driver is YOU.

 The Children’s Hospital of Philadelphia Research Institute notes:

 "Car accident prevention begins with helping teens gain the experience and skills necessary to stay safe on the road.
-Statistics show that motor vehicle crashes remain the number one cause of death for adolescents in the United States.
+Statistics show that motor vehicle crashes remain a leading cause of death for adolescents in the United States.
 Per mile driven, drivers ages 16 to 19 have crash rates approximately four times greater than those of drivers ages 20 and older.
 Fatal crash risk is highest for those ages 16 and 17.